MicheleTobias/ExtendingQGISWorkshop/Built-InFeatures.md

 Geopackage is an excellent format for vector data exchange.
 It's an open format and is readable by QGIS, ArcGIS, and presumably other geospatial programs since it has been incorporated into GDAL.
 Geopackage can also store raster data, but given that it limits data to 3 bands for JPG or 4 (RBG + alpha) for PNG, we'd recommend GeoTIFF for most of your raster exchange needs.

 ## GeoTIFF
 GeoTIFF is great for exchanging raster data.
 It can store and unlimited number of bands (as compared with 3 for rasters in the Geopackage format), as well as "no data" cells.
-It is also incorporated into GDAL.
+It is also incorporated into GDAL and supports lossless compression.

 ## GeoJSON
-GeoJSON is a single-file vector format that human-readable with a text editor and has a structure similar to XML.
+GeoJSON is a single-file vector format that's human-readable with a text editor and has a structure similar to XML, but is more efficient (less text = smaller file sizes).
+It's a variant of the common web exchange format JSON.
 Added bonus: GitHub will automatically visualize GeoJSON files in online repositories!

+### TopoJSON
+Keep an eye out for support of TopoJSON, GeoJSON with topology to reduce the redundancy of shared nodes.

 # Rule-Based Styles
 Rule-based styles allow you to combine the power of an SQL-style query with the visualization capabilities of QGIS.
 Have a road layer and want the highways to display differently than the surface streets?
 This is your tool!
 Nathan Woodrow has a [tutorial on using the rule-based style renderer](https://nathanw.net/2011/06/06/one-of-my-favorite-features-of-qgis/).

+To skip to a more complicated example of using rule based styling follow Anita Grasers' [A guide to GoogleMaps-like maps with OSM in QGIS](https://anitagraser.com/2014/05/31/a-guide-to-googlemaps-like-maps-with-osm-in-qgis/)

 # Advanced Editing & Digitizing for Vector Data
 The Advanced Digitizing Toolbar provides advanced digitizing and editing tools for vector data.
 You'll probably need to add the toolbar to be able to see it.
 From the View menu, select Toolbars, then check the Advanced Digitizing Toolbar.
 The QGIS User Manual has a [comprehensive discussion of what each of these tools can do](http://docs.qgis.org/2.14/en/docs/user_manual/working_with_vector/editing_geometry_attributes.html#advanced-digitizing).
 QGIS Tutorials has a fairly comprehensive [tutorial on creating and editing vector data](http://www.qgistutorials.com/en/docs/digitizing_basics.html).